bgrainger/magic.lambda.mysql/README.md

 select `Foo`,`Howdy` from `SomeTable` limit 10 offset 100
 ```

-Where of course a large part of the point being that the structure for the above, is hte exact same as the structure
+Where of course a large part of the point being that the structure for the above, is the exact same as the structure
-for creating a similar SQL Server SQL statement, except with a different slot name.
+for creating a similar MS SQL Server SQL statement, except with a different slot name.

 Below is a list of the slots provided by this project.